Updated July 1, 2023

 Below is the topmost comparison between Severity and Priority

 |Severity is driven by the functionality or standards of an application.||Priority is driven by business value.|

 |Severity defines the degree of impact that a defect has on application.||Priority defines the order in which the defects will be fixed by the developer.|

 |Severity is decided by QA Engineer who is logging the defect.||Although the tester can decide the Priority, the final decision is taken by the Product Manager, keeping in mind the overall view of the product.|

 |The severity value is objective and less likely to change over time.||The priority value is subjective and can be changed over time, depending on other defects and project requirements.|

 |High Severity defects with Low Priority are considered later after High Priority defects are resolved.||High Priority defects are fixed first, then High Severity as they hamper the business.|

-For a Tester, it is very important to know the difference between Severity vs Priority and assign them properly to a defect because even a small mistake in the assignment of Severity can cause a huge loss in an application and company’s reputation.
+For a Tester, it is essential to know the difference between Severity vs Priority and assign them properly to a defect because even a small mistake in the assignment of Severity can cause a huge loss in an application and a company’s reputation.
 The wrong assignment of Priority can cause a delay in resolving a defect that needs prior attention and hence can hamper the product requirements and financial loss.
-As a tester while logging a defect, it is important to drill down and understand the impact of that defect on end-user, then assign right Severity and Priority to a defect.
+As a tester, while logging a defect, it is important to drill down and understand the impact of that defect on the end-user, then assign the right Severity and Priority to a defect.

 This has been a guide to the difference between Severity vs Priority.
 Here we also discussed the key differences with infographics and through example.
 You may also have a look at the following articles to learn more –